 For parents of teenage drivers and for everyone who shares the road, safety should be the number one priority.
 Teen drivers are not only placing their own lives at risk when they engage in dangerous driving behaviors, but the lives of other drivers as well.
 The CDC encourages parents to talk to their kids about all these safety issues and institute a safe driving agreement.
 State your expectations clearly in writing and have consequences if the agreement is broken.

 Talk to a Car Accident Lawyer Today

 Despite everyone’s best efforts, mistakes are often made and accidents happen.
 If you or someone you love has suffered injuries in a car accident, you may be eligible to file a claim.
-Call the experienced car accident attorneys at Rechtman & Spevak today at 888-522-7798 to discuss your unique case and learn more about your rights under Georgia law.
+Call the experienced car accident attorneys at Rechtman & Spevak today to discuss your unique case and learn more about your rights under Georgia law.